gerph/riscos-presenter/README.md

 * Strikethrough, indicated by `~` surrounding text.
 * Ordered lists, indicated by a line starting with a `1.` (or other digit sequence), which may be indented to indicate nesting levels.
 * Unordered lists, indicated by a line starting with a `*` or `-`, which may be indented to indicate nesting levels.
+* Block quotes, indicated by a line starting with a `>`.
+* Code blocks delimited by three backticks.

 The encoding used for rendering is the default alphabet (no specific alphabet is selected by the Font system at the current time).